What are the best London museum tours?

 It seems like quite a bit of information to process, so I haven’t done it myself, but these “combo” tours are popular, judging from online reviews.

-If you have limited time to spend in London, this could be a great solution.
+If you have limited time to spend in London and want a special treat, this could be a great option.

 Natural History Museum